 Indy man charged with police impersonation after threatening to arrest two girls

-INDIANAPOLIS, Ind. — An Indianapolis man is facing felony charges accused of impersonating a police officer.
+INDIANAPOLIS, Ind. – An Indianapolis man is facing felony charges after allegedly impersonating a police officer.

-Marion county prosecutors claim the suspect threatened to arrest a pair of young girls during a confrontation at an apartment complex on Indy’s near northwest side.
+Marion county prosecutors claim Shadrack Akoi threatened to arrest a pair of young girls during a confrontation at an apartment complex on the near northwest side.

 According to court records, the crime started when a family had car trouble.
 The victim drove onto the grass of his apartment complex to hook up jumper cables to a car with a dead battery.